 The Board of Directors of Odetics is currently comprised of eight members.
 Eight directors are to be elected at the Annual Meeting and hold office until their successors are duly elected and qualified at the next annual meeting of stockholders.
 Holders of Class A common stock are entitled to elect two of the eight directors to be elected at the Annual Meeting, and the holders of Class A common stock and the holders of Class B common stock, voting together as a single class, are entitled to elect the other six directors.
-The two candidates receiving the highest number of affirmative votes of shares of Class A common stock, present in person or represented by proxies and entitled to vote at the Annual Meeting, will be elected directors of Odetics, and the six candidates receiving the highest number of affirmative votes of shares of Class B common stock, voting together as a single class, present in person or represented by proxies and entitled to vote at the Annual Meeting, will be elected directors of Odetics.
-Woting together as a single class, the holders of Class A common stock are entitled to one-tenth of one vote per share held and the holders of Class B common stock are entitled to one vote per share held.
-If cumulative voting is in effect, however, the proxy holders of each class of common stock as such proxy holders in their discretion elect.
+The two candidates receiving the highest number of affirmative votes of shares of Class A common stock, present in person or represented by proxies and entitled to vote at the Annual Meeting, will be elected directors of Odetics, and the six candidates receiving the highest number of affirmative votes of shares of Class B common stock, voting together as a single class, present in person or represented by proxies and entitled to vote at the Annual Meeting, will be elected directors of Odetics, woting together as a single class, present in person or represented by proxies and entitled to vote at the Annual Meeting, will be elected directors of Odetics.
+When voting together as a single class, the holders of Class A common stock are entitled to one-tenth of one vote per share held and the holders of Class B common stock are entitled to one vote per share held.
+If cumulative voting is in effect, however, the proxy holders of each class of common stock will have the right to cumulate and allocate votes among those nominees standing for election with respect to such class of common stock will have the right or cumulate and allocate votes.

 Messrs.
 Gudmundson and Muench will stand for election by the holders of Class A common stock, and Messrs.
-Daly, Miner, Seazholtz,

-Slutzky, Thomas and Wright will stand for election by the holders of Class A common stock and Class B common stock, voting together as a single class.
+Daly, Miner, Seazholtz, Slutzky, Thomas and Wright will stand for election by the holders of Class A common stock and Class B common stock, voting together as a single class.